Ann Coulter: Candidate endorsements

 Coulter initially supported George W. Bush's presidency, but later criticized its approach to immigration.
 She endorsed Duncan Hunter and later Mitt Romney in the 2008 Republican presidential primaries and the 2012 Republican presidential primary and presidential run.
 In the 2016 Republican Party presidential primaries, she endorsed Donald Trump.
-Coulter later distanced herself from Trump following arguments over immigration policies; she called for his impeachment in September 2017, saying "Put a fork in Trump, he's dead".
-She described herself in 2018 as a "former Trumper"; in a 2020 speech to a Turning Point USA event, she said, "The Trump agenda without Trump would be a lot easier.
+Coulter later distanced herself from Trump following arguments over immigration policies.
+In September 2017 she called for his impeachment, saying "Put a fork in Trump, he's dead".

+In 2018, she described herself as a "former Trumper".
+In a 2020 speech to a Turning Point USA event, she said, "The Trump agenda without Trump would be a lot easier.
 Our new motto should be 'Going on with Trumpism without Trump.'
 That's a winning strategy."
 Coulter blamed Trump's son-in-law and advisor Jared Kushner for Trump's 2020 election loss, and said that Trump had failed to deliver for the white working class.

-In August 2024, Coulter spoke out against Donald Trump saying he was an "awful, awful person.”
+In August 2024, Coulter spoke out against Donald Trump, saying he was an "awful, awful person."
 However, she said she would vote for him in the 2024 election because she liked his running mate JD Vance and how we needed "a wall on the border".
-"Can’t trust Trump as far as I can throw him, but I do trust JD Vance to care about the left behind people”, Coulter said.
+"Can't trust Trump as far as I can throw him, but I do trust JD Vance to care about the left behind people", Coulter said.

 Other candidates Coulter has endorsed include Greg Brannon (2014 Republican primary candidate for North Carolina Senator), Paul Nehlen (2016 Republican primary candidate for Wisconsin's 1st congressional district in the United States House of Representatives), Mo Brooks (2017 Republican primary candidate for Alabama Senator), and Roy Moore (2017 Republican candidate for Alabama Senator).